ashlynthemitm/TLDR-MaternalHealth/README.md

 TLDR Maternal Health is a project that utilizes cloud computing, and natural language processing and hopes to integrate an interactive user interface to provide crucial information to pregnant women.

 # Design
-The primary components of TLDR Maternal Health are Azure Virtual Machines, a PostgreSQL Database, and Python Transformers.
+This section shows a visual design of the primary components of TLDR Maternal Health, which are Azure Virtual Machines, a PostgreSQL Database, and Python Transformers.

 ## Azure Virtual Machines